Skip to main content

 Prerequisite: set a master password first

-Before using Settings → Sync & Backup, you must first set a Master Password in Settings → Security.
+Before using Settings → Cloud Sync, you must first set a Master Password in Settings → Security.

-• Manual actions such as test, push, pull, and backup cannot be run
+• Manual actions such as test, push, and pull cannot be run

 That requirement exists because NyaTerm uploads encrypted portable snapshots, not plain-text config files.